Lululemon Mission Statement, Vision & Core Values Explained

 Each pillar contributes to competitive advantages that translate into financial outcomes:

-International expansion playbook: The community-first model has proven replicable across cultures, supporting the Power of Three x2 goal to quadruple international revenue by 2026.
+International expansion playbook: The community-first model is being tested across cultures as Lululemon pursues its Power of Three x2 international goal.

 Lululemon Vision Statement